gdi-orlando/intro-to-python/README.md

 # Intro to Python

 This is the Girl Develop It Intro to Python course.
-Material is loosely based on Think Python by Allen B. Downey and written by Caleb Smith.
+Material is loosely based on Think Python by Allen B. Downey and written by Caleb Smith, cloned from the NYC Girl
+Develop It chapter <3

 The course is meant to be taught in 4 two-hour sections.
 Each of the slides and practice files are customizable according to the needs of a given class or audience.